 Contemporary readers get these fixes elsewhere.
 What the book provides that no other medium can is the experience of slipping behind another set of eyes, another mass of neurons, to see the world and the self in a different way.
 Some of the great TV has moved, with some success, into the interior realm—HBO’s Girls comes to mind with its depictions of intimacy and mental illness—but the gaze of the camera will never directly and organically capture interiority.
 For all the shortcomings of language in communicating an interior state, it is still the best tool at our disposal.
 There is, then, no need to water fiction down to the extent it historically has been.
 The great unburdening of fiction has begun.

 Peli Grietzer has argued that the past hundred years have seen a shift toward vibe-centric arts, where a tight, aesthetically and philosophically vibey worldview pervades the text, expressed through cultural objects and phenomena which make up the author’s personal canon.
-Might he be only partly correct?
-Might this vibe-centrism in fact be a byproduct of a shift toward espousal of personal worldview, the result of personal gestalt as literary practice?
+This vibe-centrism then, is part of the larger shift in fiction toward the espousal of personal worldview, the result of personal gestalt as literary practice.

 As for criticism, at a certain point in contending with autobiographical autofiction we’ll have to shed the pretense that we aren’t encountering a person on the page.
 Readings of Freud and Jung will return to fashion; readings of the DSM will see a debutante.
 Ignore Barthes: coming literary works will be more appropriately interrogated through psychological analyses than the lit-theoretic formalism of the previous century.
 These texts’ worldviews and ideologies, their themes and meanings, will be put on blatant view (rather than buried in need of unburial; rather than parabled or symbolized), which means that the “underlying text” in any work is not something by the author but the author zirself.